 In general, the instructions for interfacing LISTSERV with sendmail are all you need to follow for Postfix.
-It is possible that you may have to modify the ALIASES macro in LISTSERV's Makefile to point to /etc/postfix/aliases instead of the /etc/aliases, depending on how Postfix is installed on your system (a default installation on Red Hat Linux 9.0, for instance, places the alias file in /etc/postfix/aliases).
+Modern versions of Postfix typically use the same /etc/aliases file as sendmail.
+If your local installation is configured differently, you will have to modify the ALIASES macro in LISTSERV's Makefile to point to the appropriate aliases file, which can be found by issuing the command at the unix command line.
 Otherwise, LISTSERV is happy to work with Postfix as a replacement for sendmail.